 Preheat a medium-large (3-quart) pot over medium heat.
 Add chopped onions and dry saute for 3 to 4 minutes or until onions start to brown.

 Add chopped carrot, garlic, thyme, low-sodium vegetable broth, and cooked cannellini beans to the pot and bring to a gentle boil.
-Reduce heat, and simmer for 15 minutes.
-Then turn off the heat and let sit for 5 to 10 minutes.
+Reduce heat and simmer for 15 minutes.
+Then, turn off the heat and let it sit for 5 to 10 minutes.

 I love having this soup with a plain baked sweet potato or over a hearty whole grain like farro or sorghum.